top of page

 There is a village group, part of the Dorset Mammal group, instigated by Sarah Wooley & Graham Whitby and further details may be found here.

 The clip to the top left has been supplied by Angela & Malcolm Passells portraying their rather greedy little hog!
-The daytime clip on the right is from Janice Grove.
+The daytime clip below it is from Janice Grove.

 Given the amount of sightings recently, it appears we have a very healthy hog population in Portesham!